mrbungle64/ioBroker.ecovacs-deebot/.github/ISSUE_TEMPLATE/bug_report.md

  - Operating system: [e.g. "Linux", "Windows 10"]
  - Hardware: [e.g. "Raspberry Pi 4"]

-**Deebot model** (please complete the following information):
+**Deebot model**
  - Model name: [e.g. "Deebot Ozmo 950"]

+- Please enter the following values:
+    - "info.deviceClass": [e.g. "1zqysa"]
+    - "info.canvasModuleIsInstalled": ["true"/"false"]
+    - "info.communicationProtocol": [e.g. "MQTT"]

 **Describe the bug**
-A clear and concise description of what the bug is.
+ - A clear and concise description of what the bug is:

+**Additional information**
+ - Is the behavior only occurring recently? ["yes"/"no"/"not sure"]
+   - If the answer is "yes" or "not sure":
+     - Were there any changes in the system environment recently?
+   - If the answer is "yes":
+     - Since which version does it occur?
+ - Can you reproduce the error/behaviour? ["yes"/"no"/"sometimes"]
+ - Value of "info.error" while the error occurs: [e.g. "RequestOAuthError: Authentication error"]

 **Additional context**
-Add any other context about the problem here.
+ - Add any other context about the problem here: